rajverma00987/NeuroScan/README.md

 ## 💬 Contact

-Author: [Raj Verma](https://github.com/rajverma00987)For questions or collaboration, please open an issue or contact via GitHub.
+Author: Raj Verma, Shivanshu Gurjar and Lomika Mithoriya For questions or collaboration, please open an issue or contact via GitHub.